fjames86/pounds/README.md

 # Pounds
-Pounds provides several tools for common operations on mmaped files.
-Currently, it offers a stream class to read from and write to a mmaped file.
-Using this, it implements a simple logging system.
+Pounds is intended to provide a collection of tools for operations on block storage.
+At present its only useful features is a stream class over the top of mmaped files and (yet another) logging system which writes to a circular mmaped log.

 ## 1. File mappings
 The base functionality is provided by mmap'ing files and defining a stream class to read/write them.

+### 1.1 Usage

 ```
 ;; open a 1MB file and mmap it